You can send us email at < email(at)worldtrippers(dot)com

 In the Spring of 2003, Russell, Gail, and our children Cameron (12) and Joss (10) purchased 50 acres of property on a mountain top in California’s gold country.
 In the fulfillment of yet another crazy fantasy (i.e., mid-life crisis), we decided to build an entire house by ourselves – without a General Contractor, and without any previous knowledge of house building.
 After two years of planning and waiting, we finally began construction in the Spring of 2005.

-In February-March 2012, Russell and Gail are celebrating being empter-nesters by taking a 30-day cruise aboard the Star Princess.
-We fly into Rio de Janeiro, Brazil.
-The ship will cruise down the east coast of South America to Cape Horn.
-It will cruise back up the west coast through Central America and Mexico before landing in San Francisco, California.
+In February-March 2012, Russell and Gail celebrated being empter-nesters by taking a 30-day cruise aboard the Star Princess.
+We flew into Rio de Janeiro, Brazil.
+The ship cruised down the east coast of South America to Cape Horn.
+It cruised back up the west coast through Central America and Mexico before landing in San Francisco, California.

 In July 2001, Russell, Gail, and our children Cameron (10) and Joss (8) embarked on a one-year trip around the world.
 For this "once-in-a-lifetime" adventure, we took one suitcase and one backpack each, walked out of our front door, and did not return again until twelve months later.